AsadShibli/object-detection-tkinter_app/README.md

 ## Contact

-For any questions or comments, please open an issue or contact me at [your-email@example.com].
+For any questions or comments, please feel free to open an issue or contact me at [mdasadullahshibli@gmail.com](mailto:mdasadullahshibli@gmail.com).